mittulmandhan/java-interview-prep/1 oops/README.md

 # OOPS

 Java is an
-open source,
+- open source,
-high level,
+- high level,
-object oriented
+- object oriented

-programming language introduced by Sun Microsystems in May 1995 and Designed by James Gosling.
+programming language.

 An object oriented programming language consists of these 6 features:

-1.)Class
+- 1.)Class
-2.)Object
+- 2.)Object
-3.)Inheritance
+- 3.)Inheritance
-4.)Encapsulation
+- 4.)Encapsulation
-5.)Abstraction
+- 5.)Abstraction
-6.)Polymorphism
+- 6.)Polymorphism

 1.)Class: A class is like a blueprint for an object.
 A Class is a user-defined data-type which consists of states and behaviors.